What if you could get your groceries for free? How much could you save?

 1.)
 Sign up for Cash Rewards.
 You get $15usd cash back on HelloFresh with them.
 This discount apparently also applies to future orders but you need to activate Cash Rewards each time you are on the site.
 Cash Rewards gets you discounts elsewhere as well.
 Sign up here, install it on your toolbar (they step you through how to do that) and it will tell you whenever there is a discount on a site.

 2.)
-Click here to get $50 off your first box.
+Click here to get $50 off your first box or this link will get you $60 off ($30 off your first two boxes).
 Head to the HelloFresh website, get the $50 off.
 Choose the “Classic Box” worth $69.95.
 Depending on the exchange rate at the time, the cash back plus $50 equals a free box.
 You can select a different box if you want but may need to pay more.

 Note: Cash Rewards takes a little time to process the cash back so you will need to pay the difference, to begin with, wait for it to be processed then cash it out.
 Also, HelloFresh is a subscription service.
 Make sure you cancel or pause it so you don’t continue to get charged.